Adding Regions and Institutions

 </institution>

-Putting it all together, a complete region template is of the form:
+Putting a region and institution blocks together, a complete region template is of the form:

 <region>